 Social Concerns is based in Cary.
 Their phone number is (919) 469-9861.
 This agency can refer people to local charities as well as federal and North Carolina government programs.
-In addition, they may be able to provides emergency help with free food, clothing, funds for utility bills, rent, housing expenses, and more.
-Of course funding may be limited.
+In addition, they will be able to provides emergency help with free food, clothing, funds for utility bills, rent, housing expenses, and more.
+Of course funding will be limited.

-Garner Area Ministries ((919) 772-9100) can help individuals and families 1 to 3 times per year, depending on their need.
+Garner Area Ministries (call (919) 772-9100) can help individuals and families 1 to 3 times per year, depending on their need.
 They can provides food and groceries for the hungry in the community, a clothing closet and financial assistance for every day expenses.
-Eligible individuals may be able to receive food and clothing every 3 months and financial assistance for paying their rent, prescription, or utilities 1 time per year.
+Eligible individuals will be able to receive food and clothing every 3 months and financial assistance for paying their rent, prescription, or utilities 1 time per year.
 Located in Garner NC, or read more Garner Ministry programs.

-Energy Assistance Program (WCHS - ESS) - This agency/program provides cash grants and financial assistance to clients in a heating or cooling related crisis, ie: heating bills, utilities, oil, wood, etc. Specifically, get access to and information on CP&L Project Share ($200/application with a max. benefit of $400/yr.), the federal government Low Income Energy Assistance Payment Program (LIEAP), as well as Warmth for Wake (max. benefit is $200, and clients are not eligible for other programs in heating crisis).
+Energy Assistance Program (WCHS - ESS) - This agency/program provides cash grants and financial assistance to clients in a heating or cooling related crisis.
+There will be grant money for heating bills, utilities, oil, wood, etc. Specifically, get access to and information on Duke Energy / CP&L Project Share.
+There is also the federal government Low Income Energy Assistance Payment Program (LIEAP), as well as Warmth for Wake (max. benefit is $200, and clients are not eligible for other programs in heating crisis).
 Click here for more on electric bill help, or call the Raleigh North Carolina program at (919) 212-7000.

 Triangle Family Services is another non-profit that can provide housing and rent help.
 They serve both Wake County, as well as the surrounding area as well.
 They can also refer people to local section 8 housing programs and offer other aid.

-The City of Raleigh also administers several assistance programs for the low income, working poor, elderly, and other qualified individuals.
-Some of the services and resources provided include Weatherization and Home Repair which can help people save money on energy bills, Education and Job Counseling, Housing Development, Rental Assistance and Programs, Housing Finance, Housing Rehabilitation, Rental Housing Management, and Landlord/Tenant Counseling.
-(919)857-4330
+The City of Raleigh and Wake County Access Hub also administers gives information or referrals to assistance programs for the low income, working poor, elderly, and other qualified individuals who are facing homelessness.
+Some of the services and resources provided include Weatherization and Home Repair or Housing Rehabilitation.
+These can help people stay in their home and/or help people save money on energy bills.

 Catholic Charities in Raleigh can provide up to a week's worth of food items and groceries to residents of Wake County through Catholic Parish Outreach pantry.
 In order to receive food from the charity, an individuals needs to be referred by a social service agency or a church and they also need to bring a completed referral form with them.
 The Catholic Parish Outreach is located at 2013 N. Raleigh Blvd.